erinhengel/Textatistic/README.md

 - `word_array`: array of words (stripped of all punctuation)

 `s.dict()` returns a dictionary containing all statistics in Table X. Call `scores` and `counts` to return dictionaries of only the readability scores and word/syllable/character counts, respectively:

 	>>> s.counts
 	{'dale_chall_list': 5, 'sentence': 2, 'poly_sybl_word': 1, 'word': 77, 'syllable': 85}

 #### Calling individual functions

-Instead of returning an object with all statistics calculated by `Textatistic`, you can icall them separately.
+Instead of returning an object with all statistics calculated by `Textatistic`, you can call them separately.
 For example, to find just the word count:

 	>>> import textatistic
 	>>> textatistic.word_count('This is a joke, right?')
 	5